Wall Street West

-Wall Street West is a name used by real estate developers, city officials, and news media in the United States to call particular streets or places west of Manhattan that have a high concentration of Wall Street financial companies or a major exchange.
+Wall Street West is a name used by real estate developers, city officials, and news media in the United States to call particular streets or places west of Manhattan, New York City that have a high concentration of Wall Street financial companies or a major exchange.
 The most notable for that is along the Hudson River waterfront of Jersey City, New Jersey.
-By the early 2020s, the construction of residential skyscrapers Downtown made median rental rates in Jersey City the highest of any city in the United States.
+By the early 2020s, economic development in Jersey City has led to median rent being among the highest of any city in the United States.

 Jersey City

 In the 1980s, some financial companies started moving from Manhattan to the west of the Hudson River to settle along the waterfront of Jersey City, New Jersey.
-The area earned the name of "Wall Street West" after Bankers Trust had a major relocation to in 1985.
+The area earned the name "Wall Street West" after Bankers Trust had a major relocation to it in 1985.
 Other major financial firms followed shortly after with National Westminster Bank of London building its domestic subsidiary there.
 Donaldson, Lufkin & Jenrette (DLJ) moved into a new 20-story building in the Exchange Place area.
 The new Harborside Financial Center was built with anticipation of more relocations.
 Daiwa Securities, Royal Bank of Canada, and Chase Manhattan Bank were planning to have their major workforce there.

 Another major development in Exchange Place started with a plan to redevelop the 34-acre former Colgate-Palmolive soap factory in 1988.
 The first building was 101 Hudson Street with more than 3,000 back-office workers of Merrill Lynch and Lehman Brothers moved in by 1993.

 On the northern end of Jersey City's waterfront, another major development called Newport was started in the late 1980s.
 It was planned as a mixed-use community with office, residential and retail buildings.
 By early 2001, Newport had gained major tenants including UBS, Knight Capital, and Insurance Services Office By that time, the "Wall Street West" expanded to include the entire waterfront area from Newport to Exchange Place.